 In the confusion that accompanies a person's unexpected illness, accident, or death, pets may be overlooked.
-To prevent this from happening, take these simple precautions:
+To prevent this from happening, we encourage responsible pet owners to :

 - Identify at least two responsible friends or relatives who agree to provide temporary care if needed.
 Give them keys to your home, feeding and care instructions, the name of your veterinarian, and information about any permanent care provisions you have made. - Make sure neighbors, friends, and relatives know how many pets you have, and provide them with contact information for emergency caregivers. - Carry an "emergency identification card" that lists the names and phone numbers of emergency caregivers.
-Post "in case of emergency" notices on your doors or windows, specifying how many and what types of pets you have.
-(Emergency cards can be downloaded from the 2nd Chance 4 Pets website).
+Post "in case of emergency" notices on your doors or windows, specifying how many and what types of pets you have (emergency cards can be downloaded from the 2nd Chance 4 Pets website).